daostack/vanille/README.md

 At this time there are no web server-side components.

-## DaoStack-Arc-Js
+## DaoStack-Arc.Js

-Vanille uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc-Js".
-You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/arc-js).
+Vanille uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc.Js".
+You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/arc.js).

 ## See It Live